National Animal of India

-The national animal of India is Royal Bengal Tiger is the.
-They are the world’s most beautiful wild animal and the second largest kinds of the tiger.
-India’s national animal, Royal Bengal Tiger, is the sign of courage, fearlessness, and cleverness.
-As they are a unique, strongest, talented, and majestic animal, Royal Bengal Tiger is considered as the national animal of India.
+The national animal of India is Royal Bengal Tiger.
+They are the world’s most beautiful wild animal and the second-largest kind of tiger.
+India’s national animal, Royal Bengal Tiger, is a sign of courage, fearlessness, and cleverness.
+As they are a unique, strongest, talented, and majestic animal, Royal Bengal Tiger is considered the national animal of India.

 - Common Name: Royal Bengal Tiger

 - Found In: India, Nepal, Bangladesh, Myanmar, Sri Lanka

 - Main Prey: Wild Boar, Cows, Bulls, Deer.